SirPatschiii/DailyPythonRepository/README.md

 # Logbook of Tom

+30.01.2024
+- created a program which determines the binomial coefficient of 2 numbers

 29.01.2024
 - created a function which determines the perimeter of a triangle in a two-dimensional plane